go-sprout/sprout/docs/migration-from-sprig.md

 {% hint style="info" %}
 **Migration Tip**

-Review your template functions and avoid using deprecated features. \
+Review your template functions and avoid using deprecated features.\
 Move critical operations outside of templates to maintain security.
 {% endhint %}

 {% hint style="warning" %}
-Perform cryptographic operations (listed in `crypto` package) outside of templates.
+Perform cryptographic operations (listed in `crypto` package) outside of templates. the [`crypto`regisry ](registries/crypto.md)will be drop in few versions.
 {% endhint %}

 All deprecated features are flagged with <mark style="color:red;">`// !
-DEPRECATED`</mark> in codebase. \
+DEPRECATED`</mark> in codebase.\
-A complete list will be available here when the v1 of Sprout are released.&#x20;
+A complete list will be available here when the v1 of Sprout are released.

 ## <mark style="color:purple;">Conclusion</mark>